Seirdy/clogstats/README.md

 [![GitHub
 mirror](https://img.shields.io/badge/mirror-GitHub-black.svg?logo=github)](https://github.com/Seirdy/clogstats)

-Weestats tells you statistics about your WeeChat channels by reading your chat logs.
+Clogstats tells you statistics about your WeeChat channels by reading your chat logs.
 It can currently tell you the most active IRC channels and nicks across a given duration (the last 24 hours by default).